 Western countries.
 A Western-style arrest is an action authorized by a magistrate and enforced by police officers.
 After the arrest, the typical requirement is that the twelve hours.
 In cases with particularly serious or complicated circumstances, the duration of the summons may be extended, but may not exceed twenty-four hours. suspect shall be brought before the magistrate within forty-eight hours.
 In contrast, suspects in China are called to the police station voluntarily or are summoned, or even compulsorily made to go to the police station.
 When summoned, they will be given a subpoena issued by police.
-The duration of the summons may not exceed is little used in indoor homicide cases.
-Unlike the United States, where investigation of a homicide crime scene is subject to the strictures of the Fourth Amendment and therefore requires a warrant,9 in China no warrant is needed if investigative officers wish to enter a location where a homicide has been recently committed in order to process the crime scene.
+The duration of the summons may not exceed althe initial stage of a criminal investigation, a suspect can be called or summoned to the police station.
+This phase is entirely different from the arrest phase in This entire process is called the "go to case" 到案 phase. is little used in indoor homicide cases.
+Unlike the United States, where investigation of a homicide crime scene is subject to the strictures of the Fourth Amendment and therefore requires a warrant, in China no warrant is needed if investigative officers wish to enter a location where a homicide has been recently committed in order to process the crime scene.
 This is because the crime scene investigation and the search are stipulated in the CPL as entirely different measures.
 In the Tang case in District N, the crime scene was where the suspect lived.
 Thus, three rounds of crime scene investigation were carried out and a large number of items were seized.
 No search warrant was found in the dossier.

 In the Zheng case, the use of crime scene investigation in lieu of a search is even more obvious.
 Around midnight on September 17, 2015, investigative officers processed the crime scene (a restaurant) where a body was found.
 After nine hours, at 9:55 a.m. on September 17, the investigative officers conducted another crime scene investigation of the suspect's home and his vehicle.
-The purpose of this investigation was recorded in the transcript: "the suspect fled the scene by car, and escaped after returning home; please send an officer to investigation, almost all of the physical evidence required for prosecution was found: the suspect's jacket, underwear, jeans; suspicious blood on the steering wheel, door, gearshift lever, and driver's seat of the vehicle; and an axe that had been placed in the car.
+The purpose of this investigation was recorded in the transcript: "the suspect fled the scene by car, and escaped after returning home; please send an officer to investigate the suspect's residence and vehicles."
+In the second crime scene investigation, almost all of the physical evidence required for prosecution was found: the suspect's jacket, underwear, jeans; suspicious blood on the steering wheel, door, gearshift lever, and driver's seat of the vehicle; and an axe that had been placed in the car.
 These items are listed in "Trace Extraction and Objects Registration Form."